saurinchauhan/saurinchauhan.github.io/_pages/about.md

 excerpt: "Me"
 ---

-I am Saurin Chauhan, a Software Engineer from India.
-I have B.Eng.
-Degree in Computer Engineering from Gujarat University.
-I completed my engineering in 2010.
+I am Saurin Chauhan, a seasoned software engineer from India.
+I earned my B.Eng. degree in Computer Engineering from Gujarat University in 2010.

-After completing my Engineering I am working in the IT field for more than 12 years and have vast experience in working with multiple different companies and different domains.
+For over 12 years, I have built a robust career in the IT field, gaining extensive experience across various companies and domains.

-My core exprtiese is in building applications using Java and it's related frameworks.
-I have developed various web applications and Web services using similar technologies.
+My expertise lies in crafting applications with Java and its related frameworks.
+Throughout my career, I have developed numerous web applications and web services, showcasing my proficiency in these technologies.

+My dedication and skill have established me as a reliable professional in the world of software engineering.